Crazyp0/DigitalTwinCS/Assessment.md

 # Git

-[ ] I use git to store (only) the source code of my project.
+[x] I use git to store (only) the source code of my project.

-[ ] I configured the git `.ignore` file.
+[x] I configured the git `.ignore` file.

-[ ] I made a commit per atomic change to the file of the project.
-Example:
+[x] I made a commit per atomic change to the file of the project.
+Example: we commit when we add something new, or when we want to try with both our parts at the same time.

-[ ] I use meaningful commit message by following guidelines.
-Example:
+[x] I use meaningful commit message by following guidelines.
+Example: feat: add something

-[ ] Both me and my pair are contributing to a shared repository.
+[x] Both me and my pair are contributing to a shared repository.

 # Python programming

-[ ] I use object-oriented Python to develop my project.
+[x] I use object-oriented Python to develop my project.

 [ ] I document the code of my project.